Bourbon claim to the Spanish throne: Spanish Brides

 In 1659, as the war with France began to wind down, a union between the two royal families, of Spain and of France, was proposed as a means to secure peace.
 María Teresa and the French king were double first-cousins, and it was proposed that they wed.
-His father was Louis XIII of France, who was the brother of her mother, while her father was brother to Anne of Austria, his mother.
+His father was Louis XIII, who was the brother of her mother, while her father was brother to Anne of Austria, his mother.

 Such a prospect was intensely enticing to Anne of Austria, mother of Louis XIV and aunt of María Teresa, who desired an end to hostilities between her native country, Spain, and her adopted one, France, and who hoped this to come by her niece becoming her daughter-in-law.
 However, Spanish hesitation and procrastination led to a scheme in which Cardinal Mazarin, the First Minister of France, pretended to seek a marriage for his master with Margaret of Savoy.
 When Philip IV of Spain heard of the meeting at Lyon between the Houses of France and Savoy, he reputedly exclaimed of the Franco-Savoyard union that "it cannot be, and will not be".
 Philip then sent a special envoy to the French Court to open negotiations for peace and a royal marriage.

 The negotiations for the marriage contract were intense.
 Eager to prevent a union of the two countries or crowns, especially one in which Spain would be subservient to France, the diplomats sought to include a renunciation clause which would deprive María Teresa and her children of any rights to the Spanish succession.
 This was eventually done but, by the skill of Mazarin and his French diplomats, the renunciation and its validity were made conditional upon the payment of a large dowry.
 As it turned out, Spain, impoverished and bankrupt after decades of war, was unable to pay such a dowry, and France never received the agreed sum of 500,000 écus.